Research Project Privacy Notice

 Changes to this Notice

 We may change this Privacy Notice from time to time.
-If we make any significant changes in the way we treat your personal information we will make this clear by updating the notice on the project website or by contacting you directly.
+If we make any significant changes in the way we treat your personal information we will make this clear by contacting you directly.